Click the graphic above to go immediately to the company's website for G3X Touch...

 When touchscreens first arrived in the Light-Sport Aircraft and light kit aircraft sectors in recent years, they found quick acceptance by a pilot population used to touchscreen smartphones and tablets.
 Of the new "touch" offerings, many found the G3X to be the best executed model available ... and the opinion has only grown stronger since Garmin debuted G3X Touch.

-"Touch" Done Right -- G3X Touch is the panel mounted instrument many have come to love but it reflects a rich history with such capability from Garmin.
-Before G3X Touch, many embraced the 500-series aera portable (or dock-mountable) instruments or Garmin's larger 795 or 796 versions that are installed in many Light-Sport Aircraft and light kits.
+"Touch" Done Right — G3X Touch is the panel mounted instrument many have come to love but it reflects a rich history with such capability from Garmin.
+Before G3X Touch, many embraced the 500/600-series aera portable (or dock-mountable) instruments or Garmin's larger 79x-series units that are installed in many Light-Sport Aircraft and light kits.
 With any of these touch-capable Garmin units, you get a full maps and so much more that you'll have to explore Garmin's website to know all the features.
-No wonder G3X turned out so well.

-Well Grounded, too -- Not to leave anything out, Garmin's smaller aera 500-series offers “dual boot” design, offering you driving guidance with your airplane instrument, all supported by preloaded City Navigator® NT street mapping.
-Operating much like Garmin’s popular nüvi® line of touchscreen auto navigators, the aera 500-series can offer voice-guided turn-by-turn directions with text-to-speech audio technology that calls out streets by name.
+Well Grounded, too — Not to leave anything out, Garmin's smaller aera 500/600-series offers “dual boot” design, offering you driving guidance with your airplane instrument, all supported by preloaded City Navigator® NT street mapping.
+Operating much like Garmin’s popular nüvi® line of touchscreen auto navigators, the aera 500/600-series can offer voice-guided turn-by-turn directions with text-to-speech audio technology that calls out streets by name.
 How's that for versatility?

-When some well-equipped pilots fly, they use G3X in their panel and carry a aero 500X for backup and for use when driving.
-It's all good with Garmin.
+When some well-equipped pilots fly, they use G3X in their panel and carry an aero unit for backup and for use when driving.
+With Garmin… it's all good!